 Wildlife in the national park includes brown bear, grey wolf, and the European wild cat.
 The golden eagle and peregrine falcon are two of the coveted bird sightings.

 Durmitor National Park is a dynamic place to experience nature.
-A spectacular massif in Durmitor itself, 18 glacial lakes, and numerous summits to aspire to reach.
+A spectacular massif in Durmitor itself along with Tara River are some of the highlights of the park.
 Hiking, trekking, and mountaineering are the best way to explore the park and experience these different facets of the national park.

 The winter season offers visitors stunning snowcapped landscapes while providing opportunities for skiing and snowboarding.